watterle/hoi4ic/README.md

 It fucks up if you keep your cursor on the pixels it's looking for, just move it a bit and it will go on.

-If you stop mid loop for micro or mistake (pressed something while it was doing it), you can just return manually to the point it was in (closed save menu, just reopen save menu manually and it will restart)
+If you stop mid loop for micro or mistake (pressed something while it was doing it), you can just return manually to the point it was in (closed save menu, just reopen save menu manually and it will restart).

+If you fuck up and don't resume the loop for a year or so, it lags the pc until you do or close the program.
+No idea why but it works as a remainder.

 ## Notes